BLUE HORIZON 1261

 She handed the unit back to her new captain and smiled.
 "Thank you, sir.
 I really appreciate this."

 "After all the frustration I've had trying to find a customer, let me be the one to thank you!"
 Merlin replied.
 "If my nurse ever shows up, we'll get this x-ray taken, and then I can give you a tour of the ship.
 I'm afraid there are only two empty cabins left, but you are welcome to claim whichever one that appeals to you."

 The wolf shrugged.
 "She may not even be here today.
 I just hired Connie yesterday, and she may have gone into town to square away her affairs so she can move her things on board."

 Taro looked around the room and then moved to a latched cabinet.
 She peeked inside the compartment and then nodded.
-"This Infirmary is just like the one on the Ghost," she said, "and it looks like you're stocked with the proper equipment and supplies for the x-ray machine, at the least.
+"This sickbay is just like the one on the Ghost," she said, "and it looks like you're stocked with the proper equipment and supplies for the x-ray machine, at the least.
 I can operate it, if you want me to do it in the absence of your Connie."

 Taro frowned at the reminder of the injury she had caused him.
 "I will take care of you," she promised.

 She looked through several cabinets until she found what she was looking for.
 She pulled out a white packet with a green cross upon its cover.
 She smacked the pack between her hands and then began rubbing it around to mix its internal chemicals.
 She wrapped the cold compress in a towel and then set it aside on the counter.
-Working automatically without thought, she knelt before him and began to unbutton Merlin's pale blue shirt.
+Working automatically without thought, she squatted before him and began to unbutton Merlin's pale blue shirt.
 When she got to his navel, she stopped when she realized what she was doing.